syncfusion-content/wpf-docs/wpf/Diagram/Commands/Clipboard.md

 ## Duplicate command

-Duplicate command is used to copy the seleceted diagram objects to the clipboard and paste the clipboard content to the diagram page.
+Duplicate command is used to copy the selected diagram objects to the clipboard and paste the clipboard content to the diagram page.
 Duplicate command can be executed by the keyboard shortcut CTRL + D.

 {% tabs %}
 {% highlight C# %}